adangel/chunk-php/README.md

 Simple hosting of temporary files.
-The idea is basically [chunk.io](https://chunk.io/) but implemented in php so that can run on any website hoster.
+The idea is basically [chunk.io](https://chunk.io/) but implemented in php so that it can be run on any website hoster.

 ## Features